 Oil and gas companies in Alberta are responsible for ensuring their infrastructure is safely closed and cleaned up.
-The costs associated with this closure work – also known as end-of-life obligations – are what's called “liability.”
-At the end of 2020, the total liability for Alberta's oil and gas sector was approximately $30 billion.
+The costs associated with this closure work — also known as end-of-life obligations — are what's called "liability."
 This liability information can be found on our Liability Management Rating and Reporting page.

 Liability management has been a growing area of public concern in recent years in Alberta, as well as other jurisdictions.
 Through ongoing consultation with industry and other stakeholders, the Government of Alberta and the AER have identified gaps in how liability is managed in the province.